 Remember to keep in mind those expenses that don’t happen every month like presents and vacations.
 To make sure these one-offs don’t catch you by surprise later, try estimating how much they cost you on an annual basis.
 Then divide by 12 so you can budget for them and put that money aside throughout the year.

 Add up your fixed and variable expenses and deduct them from your monthly income after taxes.
 If you’re left with a negative number, you’re spending more than you’re making, and something needs to change.
 Your focus should be on making this number positive as soon as possible.
 Once you’re making more than you spend, you can start to think of your future finances.

-Do you have a rainy day fund in case of an emergency, like job loss?
+Do you have a rainy-day fund in case of an emergency, like a job loss or unexpected home repair?
 Are you prioritizing the repayment of your debts?
 Are you saving for retirement?
 Looking to buy a home or make another major purchase?
 Trying to build an education fund for you or for your children?